Agnes Flora

-Agnes Flora (born June 18, 1987 - August 8, 2005) by Royal Ski, and out of Agnes Lady at Masayoshi Orite was a bay racehorse who won the Oka Sho in Japan.
+Agnes Flora (Japanese: アグネスフローラ, born June 18, 1987, died August 8, 2005) was a Japanese racehorse known for winning the Grade 1 Oka Sho in 1990.
 She is also known as the dam of Agnes Flight and Agnes Tachyon, the former a Derby winner and the latter the Leading Sire of Japan in 2008.

 Life and career

-Agnes Flora was a bay mare by Royal Ski, and out of Agnes Lady.
-She was mostly known for her major win at the Oka Sho carrying four hundred and fifty-two pounds.
+Agnes Flora was a bay mare by Royal Ski, out of the 1979 Yushun Himba winner Agnes Lady.
+She was most prominently known for her win at the Oka Sho in 1990.
 She also won the Tulip Sho and Elfin Stakes in Japan.
-In 1990, Agnes Flora won the JRA Award for "Best Three-Year-Old Filly."
+At the end of the year, Agnes Flora won the JRA Award for Best Three-Year-Old Filly.